-Looking for a premium-branded sedan with a sub-$30,000 starting price and fuel economy that reaches into the 30 miles-per-gallon range?
+Looking for a premium-branded sedan with a $30,000 starting price and fuel economy that reaches into the 30 miles-per-gallon range?
 Congratulations, you've found it.
 While its Acura TL big brother competes with heavy hitters like the BMW 3 Series and Infiniti G Sedan, the second-generation Acura TSX is light on direct competitors.
-The Volvo S40 is one, as are the lower-powered versions of the Audi A4 and Lexus IS.
+The Volvo S40 is one, as are the Audi A4 and Lexus IS.
 The TSX's big advantage versus most of its competitors can be summed up in a word that a premium-brand marketer like Acura would never use: Value.
-A fully-loaded, tech-laden 2009 Acura TSX tops out just under $33,000.
+A fully-loaded, tech-laden 2010 Acura TSX with the four-cylinder engine tops out at just over $33,000, while opting for the V6 under the hood brings the price to just shy of $40,000.
 Combined with an EPA rating of up to 30 mpg on the highway, the Acura TSX may be the best premium bargain going.

 DVD-Audio Surround Sound

 The base sound system is good, but the comprehensive premium sound system included in the Technology Package is downright amazing.
 You might think about dropping by the dealer just to experience the crystal-clear, 5.1 DVD-Audio Surround Sound.

 The 2010 Acura TSX offers a sophisticated navigation system with a big, eight-inch screen, voice input of city and street names, Zagat restaurant information, weather conditions and real-time traffic information and rerouting.
 A rear-view camera is also part of the package.